The Input File

 virial = {string} -> “molecular”

-With the virial keyword the user can control if an intramolecular virial correction should be applied on the basis of molecular units definitions form the moldescriptor file.
+keyword the user can control if an intramolecular virial correction should be applied based on the definition of molecular units in the Moldescriptor setup file.

 Possible options are:

-1. molecular (default) - to the resulting virial from the force contributions an intramolecular correction will be applied.
+molecular (default) - an intramolecular correction will be applied to the resulting virial from the force contributions

 Key